Analysis: The Wemby Show is underway, and opening night was a circus

 The numbers didn’t matter.
 Wembanyama overshadowed everyone.
 And everything.

 Like Jabari Smith Jr. and Tari Eason, for example.
 They combined for a miracle finish to give Houston a 100-99 win over Portland in the game that immediately preceded Spurs-Hornets.
 Down by two with 0.6 seconds left, Eason just sort of sidearm-heaved a pass about 40 feet to Smith, who turned and beat the clock with a 3-pointer at the buzzer.
 Everybody celebrated, some because of Smith’s shot, some because the game was over and it was Wemby time.
 It would have been the talk of Summer League, under normal circumstances.
-These are not normal circumstances.

 And in the adjacent court — UNLV has two separate gyms under one roof — Cleveland and Brooklyn were playing simultaneous to Wembanyama’s debut.
 Let’s just say there were more than a few empty seats in the gym for that game; only the most ardent Cavaliers fans, Nets fans or friends and family of players on those rosters seemed to be there for that one.
-Meanwhile, a few feet away, fans were seated all the way up to the rafters.
+Meanwhile, a few feet away in the big gym, fans were seated all the way up to the rafters.

 The debut was a circus.
 Everyone expected it would be, and that was even before he went to dinner Wednesday night and was approached by Britney Spears — the pop star who grabbed or poked at Wembanyama and set off a two-day story that generated tons of headlines worldwide.
-He handled all that with ease, not even knowing until hours later Spears was the person who approached, and handled all the attention Friday night with ease as well.
+He handled all that with ease, not even knowing until hours later Spears was the person involved, and handled all the attention Friday night with ease as well.

+“He’s pretty cool,” Spurs teammate Julian Champagnie said, later adding, “he deserves to have this moment.”

 He is a rookie.
 A very tall, super talented one.
 He will have great games in San Antonio.
 He will have bad games.
-But he’s now had his first game.
-His NBA story is now officially underway.
+And he’s now had his first game.
+His NBA story is underway.
 The Spurs are betting that it only gets better from here.

+“I just want to get better every time,” Wembanyama said, “and learn as much as I can.”

 Tim Reynolds is a national basketball writer for The Associated Press.
 Write to him at treynolds(at)ap.org